gcallah/Rationalism/OakeshottVoegelin/OakeshottVoegelin.md

 self-destructive phantasy of believing the reality of which it is a part to be an object external to itself that can be mastered by bringing it into the form of a system."
 (1990: 305)

+In a section of *The Ecumenic Age* titled "The deformation of philosophy into doctrine," Voegelin writes that, with the
+Stoics:

+"A new intellectual game with imaginary realities in an imaginary realm of thought, the game of propositional metaphysics, has been opened with world-historic consequences that reach into our own present..."
+(2000b: 91)

 And in "Reason: The Classic Experience," Voegelin writes:

 "Thus philosophy in the classic sense is not a body of 'ideas' or 'opinions' about the divine ground, dispensed by a